www.solidarites.org

 Context

-Ethiopia, the second most populated country on the African continent, is facing several humanitarian crises caused by a variety of factors.
+Ethiopia, the second most populated country on the African continent, is facing a severe, multi-faceted humanitarian crisis driven by a variety of factors, as climate shocks (droughts, floods), and economic issues, leaving millions.

-With these combined shocks hitting the country, the humanitarian community estimates that 19 million Ethiopians need humanitarian aid, which far exceeds the response capacities currently mobilized for the country.
+With these combined shocks hitting the country, the humanitarian community estimates that millions of Ethiopians need humanitarian aid, which far exceeds the response capacities currently mobilized for the country.

 • 135.5 million inhabitants